Expo 2030 Guidebook Download Now

 What Else Employers Should Know

 It’s important to note that Qiwa now serves as the central digital hub for all employment contract registration, remote work declarations, Saudization reporting, and more.
+While employment contracts may be provided in a foreign language alongside Arabic, the Arabic text will always prevail in case of any discrepancies.
 Employers must also align with the Human Capability Development Program to support the upskilling of Saudi talent in compliance with national quotas.

 Partner with TASC Outsourcing for Strategic Labour Law Compliance